mpuening/learn-jpa-hibernate/learn-jpa-hibernate-multiple-datasources/README.md

 To support multiple data sources and have the same Spring Boot features as having a single data source (e.g. loading SQL files, etc), do the following:

-1. Disable both Data Source and JPA Auto-configuration in your `Application` class
+1. Disable both Data Source and its Initialization and JPA Auto-configuration in your `application.yml` file exclude property
 2. Include both `AbstractDataSource` and `AbstractJpaConfiguration` classes in your project
 3. Create a `DataSourceConfiguration` and `JpaConfiguration` for each data source you have